 Introduction to Travel Health & the Yellow Book

-Rates of international travel have continued to grow substantially in the past decade.
-According to the World Tourism Organization, there were an estimated 880 million international tourist arrivals in 2009 throughout the world.
-In 2009, US residents made more than 61 million trips with at least one night outside the United States, an approximate 5% increase since 1999.
-Not only are more people traveling, but also they are seeking out areas that have rarely been visited in the past.
-The reasons for travel are also varied, including tourism, business, study abroad, research, visiting friends and relatives, ecotourism, adventure, medical tourism, mission work, or responding to an international disaster.
-Travelers range in age from very young infants to centenarians.
-Their health conditions are also diverse, including those who have preexisting medical conditions, are immunosuppressed, or are pregnant.
+The number of people traveling internationally has continued to grow substantially in the past decade.
+According to the World Tourism Organization (WTO), there were an estimated 990 million international tourist arrivals in 2011 throughout the world.
+In 2010, US residents made nearly 60 million trips with at least 1 night outside the United States.
+International travel takes on many forms, including tourism, business, study abroad, research, visiting friends and relatives, ecotourism, adventure, medical tourism, mission work, and responding to international disasters.
+Travelers are as unique as their itineraries, covering all age ranges and having a variety of health concerns and conditions.
 The infectious disease risks that travelers face are dynamic—some travel destinations have become safer, while in other areas, new diseases have emerged and other diseases have reemerged.

 The Yellow Book is written primarily for clinicians, including physicians, nurses, and pharmacists.
-Others, such as the travel industry, multinational corporations, missionary and volunteer organizations, and travelers themselves, can also find a wealth of information here.
+Others, such as people in the travel industry, multinational corporations, missionary and volunteer organizations, and individual travelers, can also find a wealth of information here.

 Perspectives Editorial Sections

-A continuing feature from the previous edition is the incorporation of editorial sections entitled Perspectives.
-These sections are noted by their distinctive icon and a box around the text.
-Although there is an increasing body of evidence-based knowledge in this new and growing field of travel medicine, there is also recognition that the practice of this specialty is not only science, but art as well.
+A continuing feature from previous editions is the incorporation of editorial sections entitled Perspectives.
+Some new Perspectives sections include Prioritizing Care for the Resource-Limited Traveler (Chapter 2), Terrorism (Chapter 2), and Malaria in Long-Term Travelers & Expatriates (Chapter 8).
+Although the body of evidence-based knowledge in the field of travel medicine is growing, there is recognition that the practice of this specialty involves not only science, but art as well.
 Thus, readers will notice a few sections that contain editorial discussions aiming to add depth and clinical perspective, as well as to discuss some controversies or differences in opinions and practice.
+Perspectives sections reflect the views and opinions of the authors and do not necessarily represent official CDC recommendations.

 CONTACT INFORMATION FOR CDC

-Clinicians with patient questions about post-travel health issues may consider referral to a clinic listed on the American Society of Tropical Medicine and Hygiene website (www.astmh.org) or to a medical university with infectious diseases capacity.
-Because of the clinical complexity of malaria, the CDC Malaria Branch offers clinicians assistance with the diagnosis or management of suspected cases of malaria.
-Clinicians can contact CDC’s Malaria Branch telephone hotline during business hours at 770-488-7788 or toll-free at 1-855-856-4713.
+Malaria: Because of the clinical complexity of malaria, the CDC Malaria Branch offers clinicians assistance with the diagnosis or management of suspected cases of malaria.
+Clinicians can contact CDC’s Malaria Branch telephone hotline during business hours at 770-488-7788 or toll-free at 855–856-4713.
 After hours and on weekends and holidays, a Malaria Branch clinician may be reached by calling 770-488-7100.